 Is Accrual Accounting Required?

 Simple answer: NO, it is not required.
 However, the Internal Revenue Service does have guidance and requirements that have to be met when filing tax returns.
 In general, they do require some form of accrual accounting (modified, special, Section 263, etc) in certain circumstances or at some level of revenue.
 In general, the IRS mandates accrual accounting when an entity has more than $5,000,000 in sales.
-See your CPA for guidance on whether or not you must use accrual accounting for tax purposes.
+Talk with your CPA for guidance on whether or not you must use accrual accounting for tax purposes.

 There are no Accrual Cops with badges that will come and site or arrest you for failing to prepare your books on the accrual basis of accounting.
 Honestly, the guy next to you doesn’t really care.
 It’s your business, run it your way!